The Rundown

 What to Do If Your Numbers Move

-Write down the date before you touch anything.
-If your rankings or traffic shift over the next few days, this rollout is a candidate for the cause, so noting June 24 in your reporting lets you separate this update’s effects from whatever comes after.
+Write down the dates before you touch anything.
+If your rankings or traffic shifted between June 24 and June 26, this rollout is a candidate for the cause, so noting that window in your reporting lets you separate this update’s effects from whatever comes after.
 Clean dating is unglamorous, and it saves you from chasing ghosts later.

 Then resist the urge to panic-edit your whole site.
 Google hasn’t announced any policy changes, so the existing spam policies remain the framework for judging any impact.
 The guidance for affected sites stays what it’s always been.
 Review the spam policies to confirm you’re complying, since sites that violate them may rank lower or not appear at all.